Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Water Elemental.md

 - monster/environment/underwater
 - monster/size/large
 - monster/type/elemental
-statblock: inline
+aliases: ["Water Elemental"]
 ---
 # Water Elemental
 *Source: Monster Manual p.
-125, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Baldur's Gate: Descent Into Avernus, Infernal Machine Rebuild, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen*
+125. Available in the SRD and the Basic Rules.*

 A water elemental is a cresting wave that rolls across the ground, becoming nearly invisible at it courses through a larger body of water.
 It engulfs creatures that stand against it, filling their mouths and lungs as easily as it smothers flame.